turingschool/backend-curriculum-site/module1/lessons/git_for_pairs.md

 ## Learning Goals

-* Describe flow integrating git and github
+* Describe the flow integrating git and github
 * Describe how two people might work off the same repository
 * Describe steps to resolving a merge conflict